Zilliqa/delegated_staking/README.md

 cast to-unit $(cast call 0x7A0b7e6D24eDe78260c9ddBD98e828B0e11A8EA2 "getPrice()(uint256)" --block latest | sed 's/\[[^]]*\]//g') ether
 ```

+Note that the minimum amount that can be staked in one transaction is 100 ZIL.
+In the non-liquid variant, the same minimum amount of ZIL applies to unstaking as well, unless everything is unstaked, which can be less than 100 ZIL.

 To unstake e.g. 100 LST (liquid variant) or 100 ZIL (non-liquid variant), run
 ```bash
 forge script script/Unstake.s.sol --broadcast --legacy --sig "run(address payable, uint256)" 0x7A0b7e6D24eDe78260c9ddBD98e828B0e11A8EA2 100000000000000000000 --private-key 0x...